PrismarineJS/node-minecraft-protocol/docs/API.md

 Unregister a channel `name` and send the unregister packet if `custom` is true.

+### client.chat(message)
+Send a chat message to the server, with signing on 1.19+.

 ### client.signMessage(message: string, timestamp: BigInt, salt?: number) : Buffer

-Generate a signature for a chat message to be sent to server
+(1.19) Generate a signature for a chat message to be sent to server

 ### client.verifyMessage(publicKey: Buffer | KeyObject, packet) : boolean

-Verifies a player chat packet sent by another player against their public key
+(1.19) Verifies a player chat packet sent by another player against their public key

 ## Not Immediately Obvious Data Type Formats